 This mommy got five hours to herself on a Saturday.
 FIVE whole hours, folks!!
 Jealous?
-So I decided to use that time to create another Halloween party for you!
+So I decided to use that time to create a black and white Halloween party (with rats!) for you.
 (The party was a far better option than cleaning my house.)
 This look is — of course — easy for you to recreate and low-cost.

 The inspiration was toy black rats I spied at Dollar Tree.
 I couldn’t stop thinking about creating some sort of art project with them, so I ran out and scooped up 18 rats.
 (I got a little commentary and strange look at checkout, but I suppose I’m used to that by now…)